 Once you have your banner on the wall, your child can practice Arabic reading while admiring his/her DIY Eid Banner!

-And, if you want more stuff in Arabic for your Eid, you can get our Free printable Eid Card:
+And, if you want more stuff in Arabic for your Eid, you can get our printable Eid Card included in our membership:

 _ Emilie, cofounder of Arabic Seeds.